sigsum/sigsum-go/doc/tools.md

 The policy file must specify public key and URL for at least one log.
-If the policy file specifies a quorum different from "none" and corresponding witness public keys, `sigsum-submit` will not be satisfied until it has retreieved enough valid cosignatures to satisfy the quorum.
+If the policy file specifies a quorum different from "none" and corresponding witness public keys, `sigsum-submit` will not be satisfied until it has retrieved enough valid cosignatures to satisfy the quorum.

 If the policy file specifies URLs for more than one log, they are